-The headline judgements are now graded, ‘excellent’, ‘good’, ‘sound’ or ‘unsatisfactory’ for Educational Quality.
-There is no longer an ‘outstanding’ grade under the new system and the highest grade possible is therefore ‘excellent’.
+The headline judgements are now graded ‘excellent’, ‘good’, ‘sound’ or ‘unsatisfactory’ for Educational Quality.
+There is no longer an ‘outstanding’ grade under the new system so the highest grade possible is therefore ‘excellent’.

 A full copy of the ISI Inspection Report is available to view or download from this page.

-“Children in EYFS display excellent attitude to learning.
+“Children in EYFS display an excellent attitude to learning.
 They are independent learners who are keen to explore their environment.
 They display resilience and a willingness to work collaboratively.
-Junior school pupils have outstanding attitudes to learning”.
+Junior school pupils have outstanding attitudes to learning.”